 P230L4

-In addition, the MPDU Buffer Size subfield shall not exceed the value of 2(MPDU Modulo-2) and shall be equal or larger than the value of the resulting maximum segmented MSDU size as indicated by the Maximum Segmented MSDU Exponent subfield in the recipient’s DMG Capabilities element divided by the maximum MSDU size, without SAR agreement, as indicated in Table 9-25 or as agreed between the peers via an ADDTS Request and Response frame exchange for the respective TIDThe originator may set the MSDU Buffer Size subfield to a value greater than
+In addition, the MPDU Buffer Size subfield shall not exceed the value of 2(MPDU Modulo-2) and shall be equal or larger than the value of the resulting maximum segmented MSDU size as indicated by the Maximum Segmented MSDU Exponent subfield in the recipient’s DMG Capabilities element divided by the maximum MPDU size, as defined in 9.4.2.278 SAR Configuration element.

+The originator may set the MSDU Buffer Size subfield to a value greater than

-2MSDU Modulo – 2 if the MPDU Modulo subfield is set to a value greater than 9; in this case, the recipeint may receive multiple MSDUs with identical SNs that are not detected.
+2MSDU Modulo – 2 if the MPDU Modulo subfield is set to a value greater than 9; in this case, the recipient may receive multiple MSDUs or A-MSDUs with identical SNs that are not detected.

 10.25.6.6.1 General

 P237L26

-Any MSDU that has been passed up to the next MAC process shall be deleted from the receive reordering buffer.
+Any MSDU or A-MSDU that has been passed up to the next MAC process shall be deleted from the receive reordering buffer.

 P237L7

-Buffered MPDUs belonging to MSDUs that have been received, but not yet passed up to the next MAC process.
+Buffered MPDUs belonging to MSDUs or A-MSDUs that have been received, but not yet passed up to the next MAC process.

 10.25.6.6.2 Operation for each received Data frame